NeuropsyOL/SENDA/README.md

 ## Contributing

-Please feel free to contribute to this project by creating an issue first and then sending a pull respectively.
+Please feel free to contribute to this project by creating an issue first and then sending a pull request respectively.

 ## Authors

 * **Ali Ayub Khan** - [AliAyub007](https://github.com/AliAyub007)
+* **Sarah Blum**

 ## License